mui/material-ui/docs/data/joy/components/snackbar/snackbar.md

 ## Introduction

-Snackbars inform users of a process that an app has performed or will perform.
-They appear temporarily, towards the bottom of the screen.
-They shouldn't interrupt the user experience, and they don't require user input to disappear.
+Snackbars are designed to provide brief, non-intrusive notifications to users, informing them about processes an app has performed or will perform.

+By default, the snackbar is displayed in the lower-right corner of the screen.
+They are designed not to disrupt the user's workflow and can be dismissed automatically without the need of any user interaction.

 Snackbars contain a single line of text directly related to the operation performed.
-They may contain a text action, but no icons.
-You can use them to display notifications.
+They can contain text actions, but no icons.

 {{"demo": "SnackbarUsage.js", "hideToolbar": true, "bg": "gradient"}}